Skip to content

 Required Courses

-In this pathway, Harvard Extension School will credit three courses (12 credits) toward the government program for earning the Harvard Kennedy School PLC.
-To earn the master’s degree, you complete the following nine courses.
+In this pathway, Harvard Extension School will credit 3 courses (12 credits) toward the government program for earning the Harvard Kennedy School PLC, leaving you with 9 courses (36 credits) left to complete.

 9 Graduate Courses (36 Credits)